NOSTOS STRATEGIES

 The return of the Parthenon Sculptures to Athens is within reach.
 Khmer sculptures are being sent back to Cambodian museums.
 President Macron of France has committed to the repatriation of African artefacts.
 Efforts to repatriate cultural heritage have gained momentum, and many states and museums have answered those calls.

-If you’re a state, organisation, community, private individual, museum, auction house, or private collector hoping to effect a return of cultural heritage, get in touch and see what we can do to help.
+If you’re a state, organisation, community, individual, museum, auction house, or private collector hoping to effect a return of cultural heritage, get in touch and see what we can do to help.

 the possibilities for return might be greater than you think.